RayBB/swappa-listing-alert/README.md

 5. Subscribe to some Swappa products and prepare to receive notifications.

 ### Notes
-* Everything can be done with the free tier of the services mentioned 🎉
+* Everything can be done with the free tier of the services mentioned :tada:
 * I didn't go in depth with screenshots of how to setup cloud functions or configure CloudMailin because their interfaces and settings are likely to change.
 * This guide is geared towards people with some technical background.
 The process could be made simpler by setting up with heroku and adding a deploy to heroku button.